ktorio/ktor-documentation/topics/client.md

 ```
 {src="snippets/_misc_client/InstallLoggingFeature.kt"}

 You can also configure a feature inside the `install` block.
-For example, for the `Logging` feature, you can specify the logger and logging level:
+For example, for the [Logging](features_logging.md) feature, you can specify the logger and logging level:
 ```kotlin
 ```
-{src="snippets/client-logging/src/main/kotlin/com/example/Application.kt"}
+{src="snippets/client-logging/src/main/kotlin/com/example/Application.kt" lines="12-17"}

 ## Make a Request {id="make-request"}